mehTro20/Mondli/_posts/2022-03-23-cleanerCodes.md

 Concatenation
 - To join items end to end.
 - This method works for both strings and arrays
-- Does not mutate any original array.
+- Does not mutate any original array, code is as following:
 ```
 [1, 2, 3].concat([4, 5])